|Recording Artist:||Bryan Adams|

 |Cover Versions:||Also recorded by Roger Daltrey|

-"Rebel" was written by Bryan Adams and I during our "topical" lyric period, when we were trying our hardest not to write love songs.
+"Rebel" was written by me and Bryan Adams during our "topical" lyric period, when we were trying our hardest not to write love songs.
 It was written specially for Roger Daltrey, although Bryan would later record his own version.

-The song is about small-town England, as best we could imagine it from Roger's point of view (if, for example, Roger had worked in a factory and not become famous).
-It's about finding the courage to change ... to leave behind all that's familiar.
+The song is about small-town England, as best we could imagine it from Roger's point of view (as if, for example, Roger had worked in a factory, rather than being a famous singer).
+The song is about finding the courage to change ... to leave behind all that's familiar.

 In England, even today, many people are born and die in the same small town.